-Exciting times with the Championships on at Wimbledon!
-So much tennis to watch, so many tennis fans around, maybe the best time of the year in SW19?
+Exciting times with the Championships in Wimbledon!
+So much tennis to watch, many tennis fans around, maybe the best time of the year in SW19?

-- Stretching hamstrings and increasing flexibility in hips and back to help the fast lunging, swinging and twisting on court
+- Stretch hamstrings and increase flexibility in hips and back to help the fast lunging, swinging and twisting on court

-- Increasing leg strength to build more stamina and sense of steadiness on court
+- Increase leg strength to build more stamina and sense of steadiness on court

-- Lengthening and increasing flexibility in the spine to improve rotation and racket speed in groundstrokes
+- Lengthen and increase flexibility in the spine to improve rotation and racket speed in groundstrokes

-- Opening chest, shoulders and back to counterbalance the action of the groundstrokes
+- Open chest and shoulder region to counterbalance the action of the groundstrokes

-- Improving full body coordination to help the precise timing when hitting the ball
+- Improve full body coordination to help the precise timing when hitting the ball

-- Developing strength and length evenly on both sides of the body to counterbalance what happens on court
+- Develop strength and length on both sides of the body to counterbalance what happens on court

-I also wanted to provide you with suggestions to yoga postures targeting what is mentioned above.
+Below are suggestions to yoga postures targeting what is mentioned above.
 Some of them counterbalance movements on court, some of them enhance these movements, and some of the postures do both.
-Here they are:

 - Downward-Facing Dog: to open shoulder and back, and stretch back of legs